A software interface that provides instant control of Eos parameters

 1 - Configuring the Fighter Twister

-First of all, you have to configure the controller internally using the Midi Fighter Utility, the dedicated editor provided by DJTech Tools.
+First of all, you have to configure the controller internally using Midifighter Utility, the dedicated editor provided by DJTech Tools.
 This operation only has to be carried out once.

-You will also need the configuration file specific to the use of MFT with TwisterEos "TEos_MFT_config" (Google Drive link).
+You will also need the configuration file specific to the use of MFT with TwisterEos "TEos_MFT_config" (Google Drive link, but no Google account required).

 You can go through a hub later to use it, but it is not recommended to do so to configure it.